QR3.4.3 What is a Photon?

 Figure 3.12.
 Pond ripples weaken as they spread

-A process distributed over a wave length runs slower but what happens as it spreads?
+That a photon is a process distributed over the points of its wave length explains its frequency, but what happens as it spreads?
 Gauss noted that a pebble dropped in a pool creates ripples that decrease strength because the initial activity is divided more.
 In his words, the flux per ripple is constant but for friction.
-In Figure 3.12, each ripple spreads the same energy over a larger circle, so it weakens proportionally.
+In Figure 3.12, each ripple spreads the same energy over a larger circle so it becomes weaker.

-Applying this principle to photon waves, light weakens as it spreads but doesn’t change its frequency.
+Applying this principle to light, it weakens as it spreads but doesn’t change its frequency.
 Water waves lose energy as they spread by friction, and so fade away, but quantum waves spread without friction until they restart anew in a physical event.
 It follows that distributing a quantum wave reduces its frequency, but doesn’t weaken it, while spreading on a network weakens it, but doesn’t alter its frequency.

-Note that waves spreading in three dimensions, in an expanding sphere, weaken as an inverse square of distance.
-Chapter 5 uses Gauss’s principle to deduce the inverse square laws of electricity, magnetism, and gravity, to replace all the fields of physics with one quantum field.
-But first, how exactly does processing spread on a network?
+However unlike a ripple, quantum waves spread in three dimensions, in an expanding sphere, so they weaken as an inverse square of distance.
+Chapter 5 deduces the inverse square laws of electricity, magnetism, and gravity from Gauss’s principle, but how exactly can processing spread on a network?

 Next